liangling98/PNOD.jl/README.md

 ```julia
 include("run_exp.jl")
 ```
-If you want to get all the results, try:
+If you want to get all the results, try to modified the associated part in `run_exp.jl` using the following setup:
 ```julia
 for criterion in ["A", "D"]
     for type in ["IND", "COR"]